wakeuplabs-io/superchain-accounts/packages/bundler/README.md

     - `PORT`: The port the bandler will be listening too (By default the Load Balancer will be listening to port 80 and redirect the request to the provided port) (default: `4337`)

 3. Run `pnpm deploy:staging` to deploy the stack.

+## Glossary

+### Executor

+Executors work closely with bundlers, taking the aggregated UserOperations and performing the actual on-chain execution, ensuring that each operation meets its predefined requirements and is processed correctly within the blockchain's execution environment.